haltu/muuri/docs/grid-options.md

 If you provide a function you can customize the drag start logic as you please.
 When the user starts to drag an item this predicate function will be called until you return `true` or `false`.
 If you return `true` the item will begin to move whenever the item is dragged.
 If you return `false` the item will not be moved at all.
 Note that after you have returned `true` or `false` this function will not be called until the item is released and dragged again.

-The predicate function receives two arguments:
+The predicate function has the following parameters:

 - **item** &nbsp;&mdash;&nbsp; _Muuri.Item_
   - The item that's being dragged.